-Wheat (Barley) yellow dwarf virus one of the most important viral diseases.
-It has a wide host range in the family Gramineae including important economic cereal crops wheat, barley, maize, rice, sorghum, oats, rye, triticale and many of weeds.
-Symptoms are different according to the host and cultivar, age of the host at the time of infection, physiological conditions, virus isolate, and the environment.
+Barley Yellow Dwarf Virus is one of the most important viral diseases.
+It has a wide host range in the family Gramineae including important economic cereal crops wheat, barley, maize, rice, sorghum, oats, rye, triticale, and many of weeds [1].
+Symptoms are different according to the host and cultivar, age of the host at the time of infection, physiological conditions, virus isolate, and the environment [2].
 It has become an important reason for cereal production limitation in all of the major world sources of grain.
-Taxonomically, the viruses responsible for BYD disease belong to the family Luteoviridae, genus Luteovirus, BYDV-PAV, BYDV-MAV, BYDV-PAS.
-The most damaging isolate of Barley Yellow Dwarf Virus (BYDV) is PAV isolate.
+Taxonomically, the viruses responsible for BYD disease belong to the family Luteoviridae: genus Luteovirus, BYDV-PAV, BYDV-MAV, BYDV-PAS [3].
+The most damaging isolate of Barley Yellow Dwarf Virus (BYDV) is PAV isolate [4].
 It causes serious losses all over the world in wheat (17%), barley (15%).
-BYDV is considered as a complex biological system , in spite of that in recent years furthers studies have been done and revealed significant information which facilitate the understanding of the molecular biology of the Barley Yellow Dwarf Viruses (BYDV).
-BYDV has a positive sense ssRNA genome of approximately 5.6 kb that has encodes six open reading frames, and produce three subgenomic RNAs.
+BYDV is considered as a complex biological system, in spite of that in recent years furthers studies have been done and revealed significant information which facilitate the understanding of the molecular biology of the Barley Yellow Dwarf Virus (BYDV).
+BYDV has a positive sense ssRNA genome of approximately 5.6 kb that has encodes six Open Reading Frames (ORFs), and produce three sub genomic RNAs [5].
 Both ORF1 and ORF2 are the only essential for replication of the virus in plant.
-The Coat Protein (CP) is coded by ORF3, while ORF4, which is subgenomic RNA, translated within the sequence that codes for ORF3 in different reading frame that code for a protein necessary for plants infection [1].
+The Coat Protein (CP) is coded by ORF3, while ORF4, which is sub genomic RNA, translated within the sequence that codes for ORF3 in different reading frame that code for a protein necessary for plants infection.